 As part of the protest, a day-long shutdown is being observed in Mandya town.
 The local district administration has declared a holiday for schools and colleges since there is going to be roadblocks due to massive rallies and demonstrations.
 The officials are concerned about the fact that the stirs are likely to block vehicular traffic on the Bengaluru-Mysuru state highway.

 Commenting on the development, Made Gowda, leader of the Karnataka Rajya Raitha Sangha (state farmers association) at Mandya disclosed that they would not allow the state government to release the Cauvery River water to Tamil Nadu.

 This is because farmers in Karnataka themselves are facing acute shortage of water.
 Moreover, there is insufficient water supply to their fields.
 As such they are facing difficulty to grow paddy, wheat, sugarcane and other crops.
 Moreover, if the government releases water to Tamil Nadu then they are going to face acute shortage of drinking water as well.

 Police personnel deployed to avoid clashes

 During the argument, Tamil Nadu counsel pleaded before the judges to issue a directive to release sufficient quantity of water.
 This is to save the samba crop in about 40,000 acres of agricultural fields in the Cauvery delta region.
-However, the apex court ordered Karnataka to release 15000 cusecs of water daily for 10 days to the lower-riparian on the policy of “live and let live”.
+However, the apex court ordered Karnataka to release 15000 cusecs of water daily for 10 days to the lower-riparian on the principle of “live and let live”.